cylo/uni10/README.md

 # However...

-For those current `pyUni10 v1.0` users who are
+For those current `pyUni10 v1.0` users
-looking for extensions/patches instead of a paradigm shift,
+who are looking for enhancements/patches instead of a paradigm shift,
 you can try **pyUni10-rev** branch of this fork.

 # New Features
  - Better Numpy support
- - Multiprocessing ready
+ - Support multiprocessing, pandas
  - Fermionic Network contraction